Arize-ai/client_python/README.md

 ### Append Experiment Runs

 Append between 1 and 1000 new runs to an existing experiment using `client.experiments.append_runs()`.
-Each run must include `example_id` (the ID of an example from the experiment's dataset) and `output`.
+Each run must include `output`; `example_id` (the ID of an example from the experiment's dataset) is required only when the target experiment is associated with a dataset.
 The response includes the updated experiment and the generated run IDs in input order (`run_ids`).

 ```python
 result = client.experiments.append_runs(